Weltool W4 PRO

 Mode memory:

-• Doesn’t seem to work on mine.
+• It doesn’t seem to work on mine.
 It has Next Mode Memory… which is quite horrible.

 Blinky modes menu: